FWM#: 440 (Supersedes 713 FW 3, 11/25/03, FWM 433)

 B. Number of test animals.
 Determine the number of test aquatic animals by the size of the facility to be tested.
 The facility should be tested by placing a suitable number of animals of the most susceptible age and species (to the disease in question) in live-boxes strategically placed within the facility.
 The water in the rearing units should be held at the normal operational level.
 Samples of aquatic animals from each live-box will be collected for laboratory examination at 60 and 120 days post-exposure unless the pathogen's life cycle dictates otherwise.
 The test aquatic animals should be regularly fed and cared for during the exposure period.
 After the completion of a negative 120-day test period, rearing units supplied with uncontaminated water may be restocked for normal production and the quarantine removed.
 These aquatic animals should be monitored at intervals of 90 days or less for at least 1 year.

 For information on the specific content of this chapter, contact the Division of the National Fish Hatchery System.
-For questions about this Web page, contact Krista Bibb , in the Division of Policy and Directives Management.
+For questions about this Web page, contact Krista Bibb , in the Policy and Regulations Branch (PRB), Division of Policy, Economics, Risk Management, and Analytics.